horans/pardot-form-ajax-handler/README.md

 ### Themes

 PFAH allow you to override default style by adding your own `css` file.
+Different forms can use their own themes even they are on the same page.

 1. upload `pardot-form-mytheme.css` to same folder you put PFAH.
-    * e.g., `//sample.com/pardot-form/pardot-form-mytheme.css`
+    * e.g., `//sample.com/pfah/pardot-form-mytheme.css`
 2. add `data-theme="mytheme"` to `.pfah-wrapper`.
     * Make sure your theme name is in lower case.